Welwyn Garden City: History

 In 1919, Howard arranged for the purchase of land in Hertfordshire that had already been identified as a suitable site.
 A company called Second Garden City Limited was formed in October 1919 to start buying the land and developing the town.
-On 4 February 1920 the company's board decided to call the new garden city Digswell, taking the name of the existing small village which would be surrounded by the development.
-Six days later they changed their minds, deciding instead to call it Welwyn Garden City, reflecting that the project was already been discussed generally as the "new garden city near Welwyn".
-On 29 April 1920 the company changed its name to become Welwyn Garden City Limited.
+On 4 February 1920, the company's board decided to call the new garden city Digswell, taking the name of the existing small village which would be surrounded by the development.
+Six days later they changed their minds, deciding instead to call it Welwyn Garden City, reflecting that the project was already being discussed generally as the "new garden city near Welwyn".
+On 29 April 1920, the company changed its name to become Welwyn Garden City Limited.
 Sir Theodore Chambers chaired the company, whilst Louis de Soissons was appointed as architect and town planner, Charles Purdom as finance director and Frederic Osborn as secretary.
 The first house was occupied just before Christmas 1920.